owid/owid-catalog-py/README.md

 Tables are essentially pandas DataFrames but with metadata.
 All operations on them occur in-memory, except for loading from and saving to disk.
 On disk, they are represented by tabular file (feather or CSV) and a JSON metadata file.

+Columns of `Table` have attribute `VariableMeta`, including their type, description, and unit.
+Be carful when manipulating them, not all operations are currently supported.
+Supported are: adding a column, renaming columns.
+Not supported: direct assignment to `t.columns = ...` or to index names `t.columns.index = ...`.

 #### Make a new table

 ```python